djhmateer/djhmateer.github.io/_posts/2024-12-02-aoc 1 setup typescript.md

 // compiled to ES5 and set CommonJS modules
 // output out directory for js
 // sourceMap for debugging
+// be careful with commenting things out - there are no comments in json
+// and build process just fails
 {
   "compilerOptions": {
     "target": "ES5",